 Wilco Group has been at the forefront of the blockchain movement going back to 2011.
 Moreover, we’re an organization consisting primarily of technologists who deeply grok the media and analyst business.
 As we searched for help for our client base throughout 2017 and 2018 in the analyst sector, we were unable to find the right match between cutting-edge blockchain and AI companies and well-thought-out qualified research from the well-known firms.

 Starting in 2019, we’re going to be dogfooding blockchain technology even further, using a utility token to meter access to our research and services.
 This means you can pay for what you use, and if you have a remainder left over from your retainer, you can even sell it on the open market.

-It’s that simple: each Wilcoin token licenses you to utilize $1 worth of Roger Wilco’s services.
+It’s that simple: each Wilcoin token licenses you to utilize $1 worth of Wilco Group’s services.